Open the iPhone and have a brand charger port at hand

 It's the middle of the night.
 You're getting tired so you begin get ready to go to bed and you notice the iPhone is at 15% battery life.
 You plugin a charger to the iPhone but it doesn't show the usual lighting symbol you get when its charging.
 You wiggle the charger searching for the right angle to charge your iPhone.
 You think you found it.
 The iPhone is now charging but you continue to feel some resistance when inserting the charger.
 In the morning you reach out to get your iPhone and you see that the battery is down to 10%.
 But why?

-In 2017 we published an in-depth article addressing this issue on iPhone devices that aren't charging properly due to lint or dirt inside the charger port.
+In 2017 we published an in-depth article addressing this issue on iPhone's not charging properly due to lint or dirt inside the charger port.
 With confidence I can safely say that seven out of ten customers have this issue and this method is still relevant in 2019.
-I'll summarize it here but for those individuals that want to read the full article click here.

 If the word "wiggle" comes to mind when plugging in your lighting cable then lint may be the cause of your charging headaches.
 At our cell phone repair store we use the word "wiggle" as a keyword to help us diagnose this charging issue that is common with iPhone's.